Postduino/postduino.github.io/_posts/2015-03-04-postduino-episode-0.markdown

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+<iframe width="960" height="720" src="https://www.youtube.com/embed/H4PN7Xbexq4?rel=0" frameborder="0" allowfullscreen></iframe>

+To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+Take a look at the source for this post to get an idea about how it works.

 ![Photoresistors](/assets/img/posts/photoresistors.jpg)